sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-middleware/README.md

 ## The Middleware Pattern

 Express, like other API server software, is primarily based around HTTP requests and responses.
 A request comes into the server, a response comes out.
-Consider this example of a route the looks up a requested product:
+Consider this example of a route that looks up a product:

 ```js
 app.get("/products/:productId", addCORSHeader, lookupUser, validateRequest, (request, response, next) => {